lzapffe/ds_labs/lab-06.md

   labs(
     title = "Survival Status based on Smoking Status and Age Category", x = "Alive or dead",
-    y = "Number of individuals"
+    y = "Number of individuals",
+    color = "Smoking status"
   ) +
   theme_minimal()
 ```

 ![](lab-06_files/figure-gfm/plot-by-age-1.png)<!-- -->

+Now, you can see that the relationship between smoking and survival
+outcome looks different for different age categories.
+For example,
-Now, you can see that smoking makes it more likely that you will not
+smoking makes it more likely that you will not survive in the young age
-survive in the young age category, from 18-44.
-At 45-64 years old,
+category, from 18-44.
+At 45-64 years old, smoking status doesn’t really
-smoking status doesn’t really matter.
-While at 65+, smoking makes it
+matter.
+While at 65+, smoking makes it more likely that you will be
-more likely that you will be alive compared to being a non-smoker.
+alive compared to if you were a non-smoker.

 Calculating conditional probabilities: